 Although they're both types of lymphoma, Hodgkin and non-Hodgkin lymphomas are treated in different ways.

-Many HIV-related lymphomas are closely linked to other viruses, which also increase the risk of developing lymphoma.
-These viruses are both common in people with HIV-related lymphoma:
+There are some other viruses which can also increase the risk of developing lymphoma.
+These viruses are common in people with HIV-related lymphoma:

 the Epstein-Barr virus (EBV), which causes glandular fever